Impact 25 2020: Barbarians, Samaritans or Trojans at the gate?

 On 19 February Oxbow Partners will publish the third edition of the InsurTech Impact 25.
-Sign up here to be the first to receive it, and please let your colleagues know.

 Along with our Advisory Board, we spent five months reviewing over 100 applications to select this year’s Members.
 Members span the value chain and cover both non-life and life insurance, personal lines and commercial.